nire0510/d2/README.md

 Quick access to popular libraries, frameworks & tools online developer documentation.

 With all these great frameworks & libraries out there, it's hard to master each one of them.
 **D2** (Developer Documentation) provides links to online documentation of the most popular frameworks, libraries and other development tools, so you’ll able to get some answers quickly.

+D2 is available both as Chrome extension and Alfred Workflow.

+## Alfred Workflow
+D2 workflow for Alfred can be downloaded from [Packal](http://www.packal.org/workflow/d2-developer-documentation).

+## Chrome Extension

-## Installation
+### Installation
 1. Open [D2 page on Chrome Web Store](https://chrome.google.com/webstore/detail/d2-developer-documentatio/pcndaioeajanljljbjglanbmnmhgdjln)
 2. Click on the blue "Add to Chrome" button
 3. Confirm installation by clicking on the "Add extension" button

-## How To Use
+### How To Use
 1. Click on the extension's logo to open the links list.
 Alternatively, you can set a keyboard shortcut on Chrome Extensions page (chrome://extensions/ >> Keyboard shortcuts)
 2. Open a link: